Participating In: Good For The Soul

 Deciding to further his education, Buck attended East Tennessee State University where he studied psychology.
 With a mere 3 semesters remaining before earning his degree, Buck suddenly had an insatiable desire to pursue his love of cooking and enrolled in the Culinary Institute of America where he learned the fundamentals of cooking.
 While in school, Buck worked closely with his mentor, Chef Xavier Leroux, learning classical French technique and precision, which provided an important foundation for the future.
 Following graduation in 2008, Buck was recruited for a teaching fellowship in advanced restaurant cooking in the Escoffier Room where he was able to share his passion and experience and demonstrate the important relationship between food and technique to his students.
 Next, Buck moved to Napa Valley where he accepted a position as Chef de Partie for the Thomas Keller Restaurant Group, working at Bouchon Bistro in Yontville, California.
 In this role, Buck learned the pursuit of perfection, structure and functionality and the collective impact on the guest experience.
 Later, Buck moved to Telluride, Colorado where he worked as a Sous Chef for the New Sheridan Chop House, enjoying the freedom to create his own dishes and daily specials for the first time.
 However, an unforeseen call to return to his family and his South Carolina roots brought Buck to Charleston in 2013.

-At Husk Greenville, Buck introduces the Husk concept and philosophy of sustainable and locally-sourced dining to the Upstate.
 With a profound appreciation for the preservation of honest and wholesome ingredients, Buck utilizes only the highest quality, seasonally-driven bounty from local farmers and purveyors to create dishes with a distinct Southern identity, influenced by local Appalachian flavors.
 Buck’s cooking philosophy is rooted in the belief that you must have a solid appreciation and understanding of the fundamentals of Southern cuisine before creating a “new riff” and modern interpretation; for Buck, it’s about keeping the integrity and honesty of Southern tradition.
 In 2019, he was nominated as a James Beard Foundation semi-finalist for Best Chef: Southeast, just the second Greenville chef to ever be nominated in this category.